wlin16/Gene_mapping/README.md

 4) Regional_correlation.ipynb This script adds regional labels and EBM Stages to each sample ID.
 This script also contains the correlation part for temporal atrophic progression in MS

+5) Genetic_correlation_plotting.ipynb This script plot out the figures for the correlation between the MS progression with top ten most correlated genes in positive and negative lists.

 ## II.
 GO overrepresentation analysis